srct/whats-open/README.md

 git commit -a
 git push origin master
 ```

-If you're having trouble pushing to my github repository please see the note
-in "Set-Up" about how to set up github so you can do that.

 Some more helpful links on how to use Git:
 * [Git Reference](http://gitref.org/)
 * [OpenHatch's Training Mission](https://openhatch.org/missions/git)